BentoBoxWorld/AutoIslandPurge/README.md

 ### offline-days-until-purge
 The number of days a player must have been offline before the island is wiped.

+### purge-island-member-size
+The maximum number of members an island can have before it is not eligible for purging.

 ### check-islands-ticks
 How often islands should be checked to see if an island needs deleting.
 One tick is 1/20s.